Heritage Hill Tour-Walk into History

 450 Madison Ave SE-Meyer May House

 Our final stop was to the famous “prairie” masterpiece by Frank Lloyd Wright, the Meyer May House.
 This home is owned by Steelcase and available to tour year round.
 As a fan of Frank Lloyd Wright and intrigued by his thoughtful designs, this was a treat to go through.
 This tour was fully guided with many fun tidbits explained throughout the tour.
 Prairie style is an American specific architectural style created by Frank Lloyd Wright.
 The home reiterates the prairie by being lower to the ground and more flat than the many other style homes around it.
 The home is immaculately restored from pictures of the original interior with many furniture pieces either being replicas of the originals or time period original pieces.
 Wright always wanted to bring nature into his designs and he does this through materials, patterns, lighting, and colors.
 The home was built in the 1910’s and purchased by Steelcase in 1985.
-Wright could be considered meticulous to bordering on hyper-controlling in his designs, even designating where pictures were to be hung, but it all had a purpose in his eyes.
+Wright could be considered meticulous, bordering on hyper-controlling in his designs, even designating where pictures were to be hung, but it all had a purpose in his eyes.
 The Meyer May house is one of the best, most fully restored Frank Lloyd Wright homes in the country and is free to tour when it is open!
 For sure worth a look!
 There is tons of information on their website!

 It was a fun 4 hours touring the Heritage Hill District, and there were many other houses to see that we didn’t stop at.
 The tour is totally walkable if you want to walk it or there is a shuttle bus that stops at several of the homes.
 If you love the looks and styles of yesteryear, this is a really fun weekend to enjoy the craftsmanship of days gone by.
 While I was expecting to walk into more fully restored homes, like the Meyer May House, it was still really cool to see the melding of old with new.
 It was also interesting to notice what trends are making a comeback in housing design!
-Patterned, hardwood floors, wainscotting (which never goes out of style), ornate staircases, ceiling beams and details, chunky window frames, and many more things, while becoming simpler in look are nods to the past.
+Patterned, hardwood floors, wainscotting (which never goes out of style), ornate staircases, ceiling beams and details, chunky window frames, and many more things, while becoming simpler in look, are nods to the past.
 Mark your calendars for next year to see the new spaces that will be open!

-Want to live in Heritage Hill area?
+Want to live in the Heritage Hill area?
 We can help you find a historic home to call your own!
 Contact us to get started on your home buying journey!